 Many people believe it's better to skip breakfast because they are about to eat a hearty Thanksgiving meal, says Meghan Perkins, RD, dietitian and Nutrition Services Manager for Project Angel Heart.
 Or they might eat significantly less than they usually would leading up to the culinary affair.

 Start by scrambling some eggs with vegetables and serve with a whole-grain slice of toast, Perkins suggests.
-Or, if you're not an egg fan, have Greek yogurt with granola, oatmeal with walnuts or a piece of toast smothered in peanut or almond butter with banana and strawberries.
+Or, if you're looking to avoid washing pots and pans, have Greek yogurt with granola, oatmeal with walnuts or a piece of toast smothered in peanut or almond butter with banana and strawberries.

-For snacks, Perkins recommends hummus with veggies or, for something heartier, a bowl of chili packed with beans.
+For snacks, try hummus with veggies or, for something heartier, a bowl of chili packed with beans.
+Perkins says.

-"Focus on nourishing yourself with whole grains, lean proteins, healthy fats and lots of fiber from fruits and vegetables," she says.
+"Focus on nourishing yourself with whole grains, lean proteins, healthy fats and lots of fiber from fruits and vegetables," Perkins says.

 3. Take a Moment to Be Truly Thankful

 But when we focus on the positives, it's easier to see the whole picture, creating a calmer and happier spirit.
-You can sort of think of your thankfulness practice as a reality check that counterbalances negative thoughts, feelings or beliefs.
+Think of your thankfulness practice as a reality check that counterbalances negative thoughts, feelings or beliefs.

-It can also be helpful, she adds, to write down this list in a journal or type it on your phone in the notes section.
+It can also be helpful to write down this list in a journal or type it on your phone in the notes section, Thomas says.
 "By putting the gratitude in words, you are concretizing who and what you are thankful for, which might help you feel your emotions on a deeper level," she says.

-To take it a step further, you can share those tokens of appreciation with others by texting a friend, calling up a relative or making a point to thank fellow dinner guests in person (or, you know, via FaceTime) during the Thanksgiving meal.
+To take it a step further, you can share those tokens of appreciation with others by texting a friend, calling up a relative or making a point to thank fellow dinner guests during the Thanksgiving meal.

 4. Make a Plan to Drink More Water